jeroenbouwman/CASCADe/docs/source/howto.rst

 done during spectral extraction with the :blue:`CASCADe` pipeline.
 For other instruments this step can be ignored by switching the `processing_determine_initial_wavelength_shift` parameter to `False`

-After all the previous teps we now can run the main pipeline task for calibratiing the spectral timeseries and fitting the transit or eclipse:
+After all the previous steps we now can run the main pipeline task for calibrating the spectral timeseries and fitting the transit or eclipse:

 .. code-block:: python